 If you want to choose a working class of people who have been systematically abused while being simultaneously celebrated you need to look no further than musicians.
 They haven’t had a pay raise in a hundred years, their work is routinely stolen, they sign contracts that amount to servitude and as for benefits, there are no benefits.
 The Real-Phonic Radio Hour was a modest attempt to correct those ills.

 JT Bates, Paul Bergen, Tom Garneau, Erik Koskinen, Frankie Lee, Molly Maher, myself and Dave Russ. began with an organizing principle of Artistry in Everything.
 We created a show to treat musicians the way they hoped to be treated when they were on the road.
 We paid more than a living wage, we arranged and paid for flights and hotels, and we provided a beautiful venue with very enthusiastic audiences.
 You could even get half off your ticket price if you brought a donation for the local food shelf.
 And then the old white guys showed up.

 Through a first season of minor fits and starts the show took hold and enjoyed critical success and the support of the community, both artistic and local.
 As it is with nearly every artistic endeavor, funding was a constant but manageable problem.
 (The story get complicated at this point.)
 Eventually the Hill Center board agreed to cover the $20,000 annual shortfall under the condition that they owned the show.(and no more discounts for food shelf donations.)
 This surprised not one musician.

-In the end, Real-Phonic was able to provide a stage for seventy-four acts and nearly 300 musicians and artists and the ethos of the people who played there far outshines the desire for the dollar.
+In the end, Real-Phonic was able to provide a stage for seventy-four acts and nearly 300 musicians and artists and the ethos of the people who played there are memorable still.